user-grinch/Cheat-Menu/README.md

 ### Adding custom vehicle paint jobs images - png

-Paintjob images are loaded from '\moonloader\lib\cheat-menu\vehicles\paintjobs\images\' directory.
+Paintjob images are loaded from '\moonloader\lib\cheat-menu\vehicles\paintjobs\' directory.
 Image names can be any string and their name will show up on the menu.

 ### Adding custom weapons images - jpg